6 Tips To Help Your Baby Sleep Through the Night

-There can be nothing more exhausting than spending the wee small hours rocking and comforting a fractious baby that simply cannot get back to sleep.
+Desperate for advice on how to help your baby sleep?
+There can certainly be nothing more exhausting than spending the wee small hours rocking and comforting a fractious baby that simply cannot doze off.
 So we have put together these six handy tips to help you both get a good night’s sleep with the minimum of upset and temper tantrums.

 Don’t fall into the trap of thinking your baby will sleep better at night if you stop them from napping in the day.

 If your baby isn’t getting enough proper naps in the daytime they will get over-tired and grumpy during the day and be more likely to wake up during the night.
-So, as soon as you see them getting tired, take them to their cot and let them sleep.
+So, as soon as you see them getting tired, take them to their cot and let them get their baby sleep.

 Also, try not to only let them nap when they are out an about in the car or a pram.
 If you do this, they will start to expect to be in motion when they wake up and will feel they need this to fall asleep again.
 Some babies even get accustomed to the sound of a motor running as they fall asleep and wake up, so try hard not to let this connection happen or there will be a lot of late night trips out to the car!